 When the late medieval king Edward IV died unexpectedly after a fishing trip in April 1483, he left two sons: the proverbial “heir and the spare.”
 The eldest, Edward V, was twelve years old, and his younger brother, Richard of Shrewsbury, was only nine.
 While the eldest was en route from Ludlow Castle in Wales to London for his coronation, the now dead king’s brother, Richard Duke of Gloucester, forcibly took the boy into his custody.
 (Edward’s will had designated Richard as the Lord Protector to rule until the monarch was old enough to rule.)

-Gloucester installed Edward V in the Tower of London, which was a royal residence, a traditional lodging before coronations, and a prison.
-Meanwhile the boys’ mother, Queen Elizabeth Woodville, had fled into sanctuary but subsequently gave Gloucester custody of her second son.
+Gloucester installed Edward V in the Tower of London, which was a royal residence, as well as a traditional lodging before coronations and a prison.
+Meanwhile the boys’ mother, Queen Elizabeth Woodville, had fled into sanctuary.
+Nonetheless, shortly thereafter she would give Gloucester custody of her second son.
 In the past, Gloucester had proven exceptionally loyal to his brother King Edward.

 (former Duke of